 The research was conducted by an expert advisory group who were appointed by the Royal Australasian College of Surgeons (RACS).

-that the RACS commissioned the report after senior surgeon Dr Gabrielle McMullin alleged that complaining about harassment could ruin a trainee's career
+The ABC reported that the RACS commissioned the report after senior surgeon Dr Gabrielle McMullin alleged that complaining about harassment could ruin a trainee's career.

 Findings from the report included anecdotal evidence from surgeons who had been expected to provide sexual favours in return for tutoring, as well as intimidation and public humiliation.

 Rob Knowles, head of the expert advisory group, said that the findings were shocking.

 “I was surprised and disturbed at the depth and the entrenched nature of bullying and harassment both across the profession and the health care system generally,” he said.

 According to the report, bullying was the most commonly encountered intimidation tactic, with almost 40% of surgical fellows, trainees and international medical graduates reporting that they had encountered it.

 Just under 20% of surgeons reported discrimination and workplace harassment, while 7% said they had experienced sexual harassment.

 The report also suggested that the most predominant form of discrimination was based on culture, with one respondent stating: “they want you out of the country or they want you dead”.

 - “I was expected to provide sexual favours in his consulting rooms in return for tutorship.”